ESL Activities and Games | Teaching personal pronouns

 An A2 level ESL lesson plan for teaching personal pronouns.
 It includes a lead-in activity, several classroom activities and games, and a collection of free resources from around the web.
-The recommended way to view these materials is through the TEFL Handbook app, which gives you offline access to everything on the site.

 The board work below highlights one way to review personal pronouns for students at this level.
 Start off by writing a sentence on the board that contains a subject, object and possessive pronoun.
 Have the students identify each of these and highlight it on the board.
 Finally, as the colour-coded text suggests, the students will work in groups to complete all of the object and possessive pronouns.